FabioDefilippo/fdsecurity/README.md

 Q: How can I use these checksum values?

-A: You can create your scripts o tools that use SHA256 Hash algorithm to calculate suspected files in your computer.
+A: You can create your scripts o tools that use SHA256 Hash algorithm to calculate suspicious files in your computer.

 ## WARNING: